 Like other meal delivery services, low sodium options include meal kits of prepared ingredients or ready meals that need heating up.

 If a person consumes a lot of sodium in their diet, it can lead to high blood pressure and other health complications.
 Following a low sodium diet may help reduce blood pressure while providing other health benefits.

-As general guidance, adults should aim to consume no more than 2,300 mg of sodium per day.
+As general guidance, adults should consume no more than 2,300 mg of sodium daily.
 This is equivalent to 1 teaspoon.